 Then I discovered, largely by happenstance, and unexpectedly, that one ancient source summarizes, even is based on, the knowledge and wisdom of the ancients: the New Testament and its great teacher, Jesus of Nazareth.

-Seeking to understand how the New Testament and the teachings of Jesus reflect ancient thought, I wrote a book: Metamorphosis: How Jesus of Nazareth Vanquished the Legion of Fear.
+Seeking to understand how the New Testament and the teachings of Jesus reflect ancient thought, I wrote this book:

 My argument is that the New Testament writers, following the life, teachings, and actions of Jesus, represent a culmination of ancient thought and provide a solution to vanquishing the legions of fear that still plague humanity today.

 All of the blog posts found at this site are copyright Russell M. Lawson.
 If you use words and ideas from any post please site them accordingly.